denisvmedia/rr-problem-demo/README.md

 # RR vs. Symfony on HTTPS problem demo

+This project demonstrates a problem when RR cannot detect https connection that was made to the reverse proxy behind which RR runs.

+*NOTE* make sure you have ports 80 and 443 available in your system before running this project, otherwise `nginx-proxy` will fail to bind.

 ## Local HTTPS certificates

 In order to be able of use https locally, we need to install an HTTPS certificate